aws/aws-sessionstore-dynamodb-ruby/README.md

 A number of options are available to be set in `AWS::SessionStore::DynamoDB::Configuration`, which is used by the `RackMiddleware` class.
-These options can be set in the YAML configuration file in a Rails application, directly by Ruby code, or environment variables.
+These options can be set in the YAML configuration file in a Rails application (located in `config/sessionstore/dynamodb.yml`), directly by Ruby code, or through environment variables.

 The full set of options along with defaults can be found in the [Configuration class documentation][2].